9 Ways to Experience New Orleans on a Budget

 FROM A STREETCAR

-There are 3 lines that run throughout the city:
+Three lines run throughout the city:

 - St. Charles